Pips Answer for Thursday, December 4, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-12-04
+NYT Pips easy answer for 2025-12-04

-Answer for 2025-12-04
+Complete answer for 2025-12-04 (Easy)

 Solving the Pips puzzles for December 4th felt like a great morning workout for my brain.
 I started with the Easy level, where my eyes immediately went to the sum target of 12 for the region containing (1,2) and (2,2).
 Since the dominoes provided were [5,3], [4,4], [0,0], [1,5], and [6,6], the only way to hit 12 was using the [6,6] domino.